INSIDE: Everything you need to know about the best Japanese Drinks in Japan.

 - Pepsi Refresh Shot

-Popular Japanese drinks for post exercise, and as an afternoon pickup.
+These are the most popular drinks in Japan for post exercise, and as an afternoon pickup.

 - Aquarius and Aquarius vitamin sports drinks to replenish the electrolyte concentration after a sweaty workout